PRODUCTION

 A favourite dish of Kerala Christians is "mappas", or chicken stew.
 Other dishes include; Istu (chicken/any meat stew made with vegetables and potatoes), Fish Fry, Meen Vevichathu (fish in fiery red chili sauce), Meat Thoran (dry curry with shredded coconut) and Oletherachi (dry and spicy beef dish).

-Regional Specials - Delhi Street Food
+Regional Specials – Parsi

-November 2023
+November 2024

 APPETISERS